aces/Loris/modules/electrophysiology_browser/test/TestPlan.md

     * Check that if a session does not have annotation files, the `Annotations` download button is not clickable
     * Check that if the session has annotation files, the `Annotations` download button is clickable and downloads the proper files
 12. Test Breadcrumb link back to Electrophysiology Browser.
 [Automated Testing]
-13. Test that if changes have been made to the session's annotations, the downloaded annotation files are correctly updated to match [Manual Testing]

 ### C. Visualization